How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 7. Build a Balanced Perspective

-When we say “build a balanced perspective,” what we mean is: when you create a dashboard, you should present a mix of past, predictive, and real-time data to communicate your message.
+When we say “build a balanced perspective,” what we mean is: that when you create a dashboard, you should present a mix of past, predictive, and real-time data to communicate your message.

 Having a balanced mix of data-driven insights will significantly improve your decision-making in a host of key areas, empowering your users to develop key initiatives that will drive the company forward while helping you to get ahead of the competition.